2020 International cost of living and hardship / quality of living data for 780 global locations.

 and we will get back to you

-Within Canada we also cover Calgary, Edmonton, Montreal, Ottawa, Toronto, and Vancouver.
+Canada covers all areas within the country other than Calgary, Edmonton, Montreal, Ottawa, Toronto, and Vancouver.

-The cost of living for expatriates in Canada as at January 2020 is very high in comparison to other places in the world.
+The cost of living for expatriates in Canada as at July 2020 is high in comparison to other places in the world, with an overall Cost of Living Index (COLI), for all 13 basket groups, of 77.09 (New York =100).
 We have collected prices for the same items, world wide, based on Expat spending norms, in or closest to the location, and converted them to $USD so that we can compare the cost of 13 different baskets in 780 global locations.
-For each basket, compared to New York, the equivalent cost in Canada is as follows:1) Alcohol and/or Tobacco: for items such as beer, spirits, wine and tobacco related products such as cigarettes.
-A basket costing USD$1000 in New York costs USD$910.
-Average price in a store for a midrange bottle of wine is USD$14.72, domestic/local beer (500ml) USD$2.63, imported/international beer (330ml) USD$3.33 and a pack of 20 cigarettes is USD$13.73.2) Clothing: for items such as business, casual and children's clothing and footwear.
-A basket costing USD$1000 in New York costs USD$920.
-Average price for an international brand of mens jeans is USD$47, a quality international brand of running shoes USD$75, mens leather shoes suitable for office wear USD$93 while a medium size international summer dress from a global chain store is USD$33.3) Communication: for various communication costs such as home telephone rental, internet subscription, mobile service provider tariff and data costs.
-A basket costing USD$200 in New York costs USD$304.
-Average price for a monthly standard plan internet subscription is USD$56, while the benchmark mobile tariff is USD$0.26 per minute.4) Education: for items such as creche / pre-school fees, primary school fees, high school fees and tertiary study fees.
-A basket costing USD$30000 in New York costs USD$18600.
-Average annual private international school fee (excluding extras) USD$12,008 for Primary School, and USD$13,362 for High School.5) Furniture & Appliances: for items such as dining table and chairs, home entertainment, kitchen appliances, and sofas.
-A basket costing USD$2500 in New York costs USD$1900.
-Average price for a 6kg front loader Washing Machine is USD$670, and USD$575 for a 46+'' LED UHD TV.6) Groceries: for items such as consumables, cleaning products, dairy, fresh fruit & vegetables, general food products, snacks, soft drinks.
-A basket costing USD$1000 in New York costs USD$850.
-Average grocery prices in a major international retail store for 1 kg apples is USD$3.87, 1 kg oranges USD$3.90, 1 head lettuce USD$2.38, 1 kg potatos USD$2.68, 1 kg boneless, skinless, chicken breast USD$12.94, 1 kg cheddar cheese USD$12.42, 1 dozen large eggs USD$3.25, 500g loaf white bread USD$2.81, 1 L full cream milk USD$2.29, and 1.5 L water USD$2.21.7) Healthcare: for general heath care, doctor visits, hospital stays, non-prescription medicine, and medical insurance.
-A basket costing USD$1000 in New York costs USD$600.
-Average healthcare cost for a private practice Doctor visit for an uninsured patient is USD$48, and a private hospital stay per day including nursing care, medications, diagnostic tests, food, and related costs is USD$1,483.8) Household Accommodation: for items such as apartment rent, house rent, property purchase, mortgage rate, and utilities.
-A basket costing USD$5000 in New York costs USD$2450.
-Average expatriate house / apartment rent for a secure upmarket unfurnished apartment (3 bedrooms) is USD$3,145 in a central location, and USD$2,064 in a suburban location, per month, excluding utilities.9) Miscellaneous: for items such as dry cleaning, linen, magazines, newspapers, office supplies, and postage stamps.
+For each basket, compared to New York, the equivalent cost in Canada is as follows:1) Alcohol and/or Tobacco: Cost is high for items such as beer, spirits, wine and tobacco related products such as cigarettes.
+A basket costing USD$1,000 in New York costs USD$920.
+Average price in a store for a midrange bottle of wine is USD$15.35, domestic/local beer (500ml) USD$2.86, imported/international beer (330ml) USD$3.58 and a pack of 20 cigarettes is USD$14.44.2) Clothing: Cost is high for items such as business, casual and children's clothing and footwear.
+A basket costing USD$1,000 in New York costs USD$950.
+Average price for an international brand of mens jeans is USD$47, a quality international brand of running shoes USD$75, mens leather shoes suitable for office wear USD$93 while a medium size international summer dress from a global chain store is USD$34.3) Communication: Cost is high for various communication costs such as home telephone rental, internet subscription, mobile service provider tariff and data costs.
+A basket costing USD$200 in New York costs USD$268.
+Average price for a monthly standard plan internet subscription is USD$56, while the benchmark mobile tariff is USD$0.26 per minute.4) Education: Cost is low for items such as creche / pre-school fees, primary school fees, high school fees and tertiary study fees.
+A basket costing USD$30,000 in New York costs USD$16800.
+Average annual private international school fee (excluding extras) USD$11,009 for Primary School, and USD$12,251 for High School.5) Furniture & Appliances: Cost is average for items such as dining table and chairs, home entertainment, kitchen appliances, and sofas.
+A basket costing USD$2,500 in New York costs USD$1775.
+Average price for a 6kg front loader Washing Machine is USD$652, and USD$560 for a 46+'' LED UHD TV.6) Groceries: Cost is high for items such as consumables, cleaning products, dairy, fresh fruit & vegetables, general food products, snacks, soft drinks.
+A basket costing USD$1,000 in New York costs USD$880.
+Average grocery prices in a major international retail store for 1 kg apples is USD$3.89, 1 kg oranges USD$3.81, 1 head lettuce USD$2.42, 1 kg potatos USD$2.73, 1 kg boneless, skinless, chicken breast USD$12.74, 1 kg cheddar cheese USD$12.27, 1 dozen large eggs USD$3.28, 500g loaf white bread USD$2.81, 1 L full cream milk USD$2.38, and 1.5 L water USD$2.16.7) Healthcare: Cost is average for general heath care, doctor visits, hospital stays, non-prescription medicine, and medical insurance.
+A basket costing USD$1,000 in New York costs USD$570.
+Average healthcare cost for a private practice Doctor visit for an uninsured patient is USD$46, and a private hospital stay per day including nursing care, medications, diagnostic tests, food, and related costs is USD$1,408.8) Household Accommodation: Cost is average for items such as apartment rent, house rent, property purchase, mortgage rate, and utilities.
+A basket costing USD$5,000 in New York costs USD$2750.
+Average expatriate house / apartment rent for a secure upmarket unfurnished apartment (3 bedrooms) is USD$2,598 in a central location, and USD$1,879 in a suburban location, per month, excluding utilities.9) Miscellaneous: Cost is high for items such as dry cleaning, linen, magazines, newspapers, office supplies, and postage stamps.
+A basket costing USD$500 in New York costs USD$405.
+Average price for dry cleaning (1 mens 2 pc suit) is USD$7.88, while an international newspaper is USD$2.42.10) Personal Care: Cost is very high for items such as cosmetics, hair care, and toiletries.
 A basket costing USD$500 in New York costs USD$435.
-Average price for dry cleaning (1 mens 2 pc suit) is USD$8.47, while an international newspaper is USD$2.61.10) Personal Care: for items such as cosmetics, hair care, and toiletries.
-A basket costing USD$500 in New York costs USD$470.
-Average cost for a mens haircut and blow dry is USD$38, while a womens hair colour, cut and blow dry - medium length is USD$188.11) Recreation & Culture: for items such as books, cinema, sport and theatre tickets.
-A basket costing USD$500 in New York costs USD$425.
-Average price for a latest release international cinema ticket (average of on and off peak where applicable) for one adult is USD$13.23, and an international fitness, recreation or sports club membership cost for one adult is USD$48 per month.12) Restaurants Meals Out and Hotels: for items such as hotel daily room rates, meals and beverages in a restaurant, and take away food and beverages.
-A basket costing USD$1000 in New York costs USD$760.
-Average cappuccino price (regular, medium) is USD$4.07, coke/pepsi (330ml) USD$2.09, burger meal (international franchise or similar) USD$9.80, and a mid-range international restaurant meal for 2 USD$63.74.13) Transport: for items such as fuel (petrol/gasoline), car hire, public transport, vehicle purchase and maintenance.
-A basket costing USD$1000 in New York costs USD$1080.
-Average average price over the last year for highest available octane petrol / gasoline (1L) is USD$0.95, while the benchmark car sedan purchase price including taxes/duties for a compact / small / economy vehicle (1.4 L) is USD$18,859.
+Average cost for a mens haircut and blow dry is USD$35, while a womens hair colour, cut and blow dry - medium length is USD$174.11) Recreation & Culture: Cost is high for items such as books, cinema, sport and theatre tickets.
+A basket costing USD$500 in New York costs USD$430.
+Average price for a latest release international cinema ticket (average of on and off peak where applicable) for one adult is USD$13.48, and an international fitness, recreation or sports club membership cost for one adult is USD$48 per month.12) Restaurants Meals Out and Hotels: Cost is average for items such as hotel daily room rates, meals and beverages in a restaurant, and take away food and beverages.
+A basket costing USD$1,000 in New York costs USD$750.
+Average cappuccino price (regular, medium) is USD$4.10, coke/pepsi (330ml) USD$2.16, burger meal (international franchise or similar) USD$9.62, and a mid-range international restaurant meal for 2 USD$67.38.13) Transport: Cost is high for items such as fuel (petrol/gasoline), car hire, public transport, vehicle purchase and maintenance.
+A basket costing USD$1,000 in New York costs USD$1010.
+Average average price over the last year for highest available octane petrol / gasoline (1L) is USD$0.87, while the benchmark car sedan purchase price including taxes/duties for a compact / small / economy vehicle (1.4 L) is USD$18,956.

 Canada is ranked as a minimal hardship location.The hardship premium for Canada for an expat from Australia, is for example 0%, i.e. host location (Canada) premium of 10% minus home (Australia) location premium of 10%.